 - 13. The Revenue Commissioners submitted that it accepted that the Work is a book that comes within the categories of work listed in section 195(1) TCA 1997 as amended. - 14.
 The Revenue Commissioners submitted that section 195(12) TCA 1997 states that guidelines may include specifications of the types or kinds of works that are not original or creative or that have not, or are not generally recognised as having, cultural or artistic merit, including a specification of works that are published, produced or sold for a specified purpose. - 15.
 The Revenue Commissioners also submitted that section 195(12) TCA 1997 further states that the guidelines may specify criteria by reference to which the questions whether works are original and creative and whether they have or are generally recognised as having cultural or artistic merit are to be recognised. - 16.
 The Revenue Commissioners submitted that section 195(13) states that where an application for a determination is made to Revenue, that Revenue shall not make a determination in respect of a work unless it complies with the guidelines.
 This provision is also extended to the Appeal Commissioners and the High Court in the case of appeals.
-Further, the current version of the guidelines are effective for all determinations made by Revenue on or after 30th November 2013.
+Further, the current version of the guidelines are effective for all determinations made by Revenue on or after 30th November 2013. - 17.
+The Revenue Commissioners determined that the Work was a work of non-fiction. - 18.
+The Revenue Commissioners submitted that Paragraph 7 of the guidelines sets out specific criteria to be applied to non-fiction books and sets out specific categories, which the Work must come within, in order to qualify for a determination.

-- 17. The Revenue Commissioners determined that the book was a work of non-fiction. - 18.
-The Revenue Commissioners submitted that Paragraph 7 of the guidelines sets out specific criteria to be applied to non-fiction books and sets out specific categories, which the work must come within, in order to qualify for a determination.
-The Revenue Commissioners were not satisfied that the Work could be considered to be a biography or autobiography, within the ordinary meaning of the word.
-The Work was also considered to assess if it came within any other category of work listed in paragraph 7. - 19.
-The Revenue Commissioners submitted that it was not satisfied that the Work came within any of the categories of work listed in paragraphs 7(2)(a) to (e).
-No further details were provided as to this reasoning. - 20.
-The Respondent submitted that it was unable to make a determination in respect of the work, for the purposes of the exemption from income tax provided by section 195 TCA 1997.
+- 19. The Revenue Commissioners submitted that it was not satisfied that the Work came within any of the categories of work listed in paragraphs 7(2)(a) to (e).
+The Revenue Commissioners determined that the Work was "primarily a book on mindfulness". - 20.
+The Respondent submitted that it was unable to make a determination in respect of the Work, for the purposes of the exemption from income tax provided by section 195 TCA 1997.